tmsick/dotfiles/README.md

 ## Notes

-**DO NOT** place junk files under `home` directory as all files in it are regarded as valid config files and are symlinked in your system on initialization.
+**DO NOT** place junk files under `home` directory as all files in it are regarded as valid config files and are symlinked on initialization without any warnings.